LOCATION & DIRECTIONS

 One of the great pleasures of life at Esparoutis is to pedal to Castelnaud along the valley to buy croissants for breakfast at the excellent Castlenaud bakery/patisserie (if you want much more vigorous exercise, go over the hill to Cenac, 3 kilometres from Esparoutis).

 Turn left on the narrow laneway from Esparoutis, and you can make an easy walk to Saint Cybranet along the Céou valley.
 Further south is the cute village of Daglan (7 kilometres from Esparoutis).
-The lovely route along the Céou from Daglan to Castelnaud can be found on Bikely.
-This valley route meanderss through walnut groves (for which the region is famous) and is very flat and with almost no traffic, so ideal for easy, leisurely rides.
+A lovely route along the Céou from Daglan to Castelnaud meanderss through walnut groves (for which the region is famous) and is very flat and with almost no traffic, so ideal for easy, leisurely rides.

 Train Stations: Nearest station is Souillac (40 mins) or Gourdon (30 mins) for the direct train to/from Paris & Toulouse.
 However, for car hire you are better getting off at Brive La Gaillarde (1 hour drive), which has more trains, all direct.
 It’s a very pleasant journey on the Intercity train, generally not crowded.
 Alternatively, from Paris you can take the TGV to Bordeaux St Jean station (now only just over 2 hours from Paris) and from there take the slow train to St Cyprien (20 minutes drive) or Sarlat (15 mins drive).
 You can also take the TGV to Toulouse Matabiau station (another couple of hours, but often cheaper than travelling to Bordeaux) – both St Jean and Matabiau have plenty of car hire, and you can also take a shuttle out to Toulouse airport for more choice.